MUDITJAINN/Http_api_app/README.md

 # http_app

-IT is a flutter project which depicts the Integration of an API in flutter project.
+IT is a flutter project which depicts the Integration of an API.

 ## Getting Started